jreybert/vimagit/README.md

 ##### E
 If cursor is in a hunk, cursor will move in the file containing this hunk, at the line of the beginning of the hunk.
- * if the file is already visible in a |window|, cursor moves to this window at the hunk line
+ * if the file is already visible in a window, cursor moves to this window at the hunk line
  * if there is more than one window open, cursor moves to last accessed window and open buffer at the hunk line